-Future development should ensure that sufficient infrastructure is in place and will only be supported:
+Future development will need to ensure that sufficient infrastructure is in place and will only be supported:

 - 1. Where it can prove that there is adequate sewage capacity or will be contributing to any required upgrades as stipulated by the relevant authority; and - 2.
-Ensures that sufficient telephone lines and fibre internet connections will be available prior to completion and will be required to contribute to these infrastructure costs if necessary.

-Applications to retain or provide retail and medical facilities which would be for the benefit for the community will be supported.
+Ensures that sufficient telephone lines and fibre internet connections will be available prior to completion and will be required to contribute to these infrastructure costs if necessary. - 3.
+Applications to retain or provide retail and medical facilities which would be for the benefit for the community will be supported. - 4.
+The land around the school should not be developed without allowing the school to expand, this is vital for the sustainability of the village